 Upon request of a registered sex offender or kidnapping offender, the county Sheriff shall investigate whether the person duty to register has ended by operation of law pursuant to RCW 9A.44.140.
-The Sheriff shall use available records to verify the offender has spent the requisite time in the community and has not been convicted of a disqualifying offense.
-If the Sheriff determines the person duty to register has ended they shall request the WSP to remove the name from the registry.
+The Sheriff shall use available records to verify the offender has spent the requisite time in the community and has not been convicted of a disqualifying offense (if applicable).
+If the Sheriff determines the person's duty to register has ended, they shall request the WSP to remove the name from the registry.
 A Sheriff may also conduct such an investigation upon her or his own initiative.
 Immunity is provided for requesting removal or failure to remove or request removal.

 Upon granting administrative relief, the Sheriff's office should notify the registrant in writing that their duty to register has expired.
+This written notification should include a notice to the person that it is their responsibility to ensure that they are aware of and comply with federal law or the laws of another state when moving or traveling.